joshuacox/reactiondev/README.md

 `make demos` to run many ephemeral instances for demo purposes (everything will be blown away when they are stopped) caution this will download many demos at once and run them all on ports above 3100!
+`make localbuild` to build the reactiondev image locally it

 there are also various branches you can test easily with the makefile: